Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-starter-monitor/README.md

 ### Enable OpenTelemetry features

-All the features described in the [OpenTelemetry Spring Boot starter][otel_spring_starter] documentation work with _Azure Monitor OpenTelemetry Distro / Application Insights in Spring Boot native image Java application_.
+All the features described in the [OpenTelemetry Spring Boot starter][otel_spring_starter] documentation work with Azure Monitor OpenTelemetry Distro / Application Insights in Spring Boot native image Java application.

-_You have just to replace the `opentelemetry-spring-boot-starter` dependency by the `spring-cloud-azure-starter-monitor` one._
+You have just to replace the `opentelemetry-spring-boot-starter` dependency by the `spring-cloud-azure-starter-monitor` one.

 ### Azure Monitor configuration